 Smangele Mathebula is the Nal’ibali Campaign Driver and a literary activist who enjoys sharing her love of reading through the giving of books.
 She speaks to us about how adults become children's immediate reading role models:

 Emilie Buchwald says, ‘Children are made readers on the laps of their parents’, and this couldn’t have greater significance in my reading universe.
 Adults are often great mirrors to children, not only in the way they think, but more so in affecting their behaviour.

 My daughter and I were speaking over the phone the other day and we happened to be discussing the books we were reading and she calmly said, ‘I am following in your reading footsteps’.
 I laughed because she had read ahead of me in a series of books we both started reading and it’s a statement she says a lot regarding many things that we share.

 "I myself read children’s books in order to encourage a more personal conversation around books with my daughter"

 There are various ways in which one is led to the glorious world of books.
-There have been many adults in my life that passed on this gift in the most creative of ways: From my Dad who buys magazines for the crosswords, his Sunday newspaper ritual, and the hours of learning new words using the dictionary.
+Many adults in my life have passed on this gift in the most creative of ways – my Dad who buys magazines for the crosswords, his Sunday newspaper ritual, and the hours of learning new words using the dictionary.

 It is important that we are able to carry on the tradition of wonder and amazement found in the world of books.
-There are easy guidelines to follow regardless of ones reading capabilities or language of choice.
-The environment around the house is particularly ripe with ways to make stories comes alive.
-It can help teach the alphabet if you search for objects that begin with a specific letter or be used to link our daily experiences to a book you and your child are reading.
+There are easy guidelines to follow, regardless of one's reading capabilities or language of choice.
+The environment around the house is particularly ripe with ways to make stories come alive.
+It can help teach the alphabet if you search for objects that begin with a specific letter, or be used to link our daily experiences to a book you and your child are reading.
 Let’s keep sharing the passion for books.